Anmol-M-0/go_rest/README.md

 # GO REST
 ## Intent
-Starter code for making RESTful applications using gin-gonic package, for begineers.
+Starter code for making REST applications using gin-gonic package, for begineers.